Meghna-K03/Invoice-processing-and-anomaly-detection-project/README.md

 ## Project Overview

 Manual invoice processing in Accounts Payable (AP) departments is slow, error-prone, and vulnerable to fraud.
-This project automates the entire workflow — from reading a raw invoice image to flagging suspicious entries — simulating a real-world data science internship task.
+This project automates the entire workflow — from reading a raw invoice image to flagging suspicious entries — simulating a real-world task.

 ---